The Ultimate Guide to Pressure Washing Aluminum Siding

 3. Apply the Cleaning Solution

-Use a mild detergent designed for aluminum.
+Use a mild detergent suitable for aluminum and clean vinyl siding.
 Apply it using a low-pressure setting or a sprayer.
 Allow it to sit for 5–10 minutes to break down grime, but avoid letting it dry on the surface.

 4. Begin from the Top Down